BMW 7 Series hybrid running costs

 |Insurance group||Warranty||Service interval||2019/20 company-car tax cost (20%/40%)|

-Topping up the 12kWh battery via a home wallbox is likely to cost just £1.68, assuming your electricity provider is charging you around 14p per kilowatt-hour.
-So if you mostly do short distance trips, you could run the 7 Series hybrid for a fraction of the cost of a non-plug-in hybrid alternative.
+Topping up the 12kWh battery via a home wallbox is likely to cost just a pound or two, assuming your electricity provider is charging you around 14p per kilowatt-hour.
+So if you mostly do short-distance trips, you could run the 7 Series hybrid for a fraction of the cost of a non-plug-in-hybrid alternative.

 For company-car users, Benefit-in-Kind rates for the 745e stand at 16% for 2019/20, falling to 12% for 2020/21; the 745Le, with its slightly higher emissions, attracts slightly higher rates.
 However, both emit a lot less on paper than the petrol and diesel versions of the car.

 The BMW 7 Series hybrid sits in insurance group 50, which is the highest possible category.
 This means it'll likely be very expensive to insure.